VisualFP/docs/SA/design_concept/content/design/non_functional_requirements.typ

     ],
-    "Usability Tests with a user without experience in functinal programming", "A user without experience in functional programming undestands how to use VisualFP within 2 hours", "Keep the design of VisualPF simple, offer Help buttons on more complex blocks" )
+    "Usability Tests with a user without experience in functinal programming", "A user without experience in functional programming undestands how to use VisualFP within 2 hours", "Keep the design of VisualPF simple, offer help buttons on more complex blocks" )